 Some people are born with so much talent but are unable to convert that into tangible goodness because of either a lack of confidence or the absence of knowledge that can lead them to greatness.
-Music is a field where a lot of such people with talent lose out on opportunities because they don’t know how to do some basic things like recording songs and uploading them onto platforms where people can listen to them.
+Music composition is an industry where a lot of people with talent lose out on opportunities because they don’t know how to do some basic things like recording songs and uploading them onto platforms where people can listen to them.

-In this section, we will be looking at all the major steps associated with recording your own music — specifically a song.
+This section will look at all the major steps associated with recording your own music — specifically a song.
 While the process may differ a little depending on the equipment and technology that you are using, it will remain similar to this, so keep reading!

 While most people feel scared at the very mention of the term studio, it isn’t too difficult to set up a small unit at home where you can carry out all your recording work.